grosser/kennel/Readme.md

 ## Install

  - create a new private `kennel` repo for your organization, clone this repo, push the contents of the `template` folder into the private repo
- - `git grep yourcompany` and change all of them
  - uncomment `.travis.yml` section for automated github PR feedback and datadog updates on merge
  - setup travis build for the repo
  - add a basic projects and teams so others can copy-paste to get started